empathyco/solid-oh-my-pod/README.md

  ![File View](https://github.com/empathyco/solid-pods-management/blob/master/docs/img/filemanagement.jpg)

  Depending of the type of file you can have different functionalities.
 If it is a multimedia file you can view it on this page.
-If the file is editable you can edit and download this file.
-If it is neither one of those type files you can download it.
+If the file is editable you can edit and download the file.
+If it is neither one of those type files you just can download it.

  ![editable file view](https://github.com/empathyco/solid-pods-management/blob/master/docs/img/viewfile.jpg)